 Because Facebook draws its information for targeting your ads largely from personal information on profiles, advertising on its platform for business-to-business has seen considerably less success.
 However, the exposure for business-to-client networking through Facebook advertising has the potential to be incredibly lucrative.
 And many business owners also have personal Facebook pages so there may be a way to connect with decision-makers inside a business.

 Facebook Ads-The Cost:

 This part Facebook leaves almost completely up to you.
-Prices are still pretty low considering the platform is still in development and underused.
 You can estimate cost per click (CPC) or per one thousand impressions (CPM) during the creation of your ad.
 When your ad is run you’ll only be charged for the number of clicks (CPC) or impressions displayed (CPM).
 There are no additional fees- the amount you’re charged will never exceed your daily or lifetime budget you determine through the site’s Ad Manager.
 Stay tuned for our next installment on the paid advertisement feature of Twitter!
 Know of a social media platform that you’d like to know more about its opportunities in paid advertising?
 At SocialNicole we’re here to help you you- So let us know!
 Photo Credit 1 Photo Credit 2